 Finding the motor “hotspot” and determination of the resting motor threshold

-Find the motor “hotspot” (i.e. the stimulation location over which the single-pulse TMS elicits well-shaped MEPs of a comparably consistent amplitude across trials) and save the corresponding coil position (including coil orientation and angulation) in the neuronavigation system.
+Find the motor “hotspot” (i.e. the stimulation location over which single-pulse TMS elicits well-shaped MEPs of a comparably consistent amplitude across trials) and save the corresponding coil position (including coil orientation and angulation) in the neuronavigation system.

 Find the resting motor threshold (RMT) by applying single TMS pulses over the motor cortex at gradually increasing stimulation intensities until the elicited MEPs have peak-to-peak amplitudes greater than 50 µV in more than 50% of the trials21.